Chemical biology: Enzyme probes

-Chemical biologists used automated synthesis of diverse small molecule libraries in order to perform high-throughput analysis of biological processes.
-Such experiments may lead to discovery of small molecules with antibiotic or chemotherapeutic properties.
-These combinatorial chemistry approaches are identical to those employed in the discipline of pharmacology.

 Employing biology

 Many research programs are also focused on employing natural biomolecules to perform biological tasks or to support a new chemical method.
 In this regard, chemical biology researchers have shown that DNA can serve as a template for synthetic chemistry, self-assembling proteins can serve as a structural scaffold for new materials, and RNA can be evolved in vitro to produce new catalytic function.
 Additionally, heterobifunctional (two-sided) synthetic small molecules such as dimerizers or PROTACs bring two proteins together inside cells, which can synthetically induce important new biological functions such as targeted protein degradation.